 Several month’s ago I got an offer for a magazine subscription for Cooking with Paula Deen.
-She’s may favorite cook on the food channel.
+That is where this macaroni salad recipe comes from.
+Paula may be my favorite cook on the food channel.
 She’s a down home girl and I consider my self to be a down home girl in my own Utah kind of way.
 So I decided to give her magazine a try.

 My first issue was the March/April 2008 issue.
 I have had it laying around the house with pages dog eared of recipes that I wanted to try.
-Well, with it being memorial weekend I decided to look at what I had marked and see if there was a recipe that I could use for the weekend.
+Well, with it being memorial weekend I thought to look at what I had marked.
+I was hoping to see if there was a recipe that I could use for the weekend.

 - 2 cups mayonnaise